-

 More About Aster ‘Purple Dome’

-Aster ‘Purple Dome’ is one of the most reliable and widely planted fall asters, prized for its dense, dome-shaped habit and vibrant purple blooms that completely cover the plant in late summer and fall.
-The daisy-like flowers feature bright yellow centers that provide strong contrast and remain showy well into the cooler months.
+‘Purple Dome’ is one of the most reliable and widely planted Asters, prized for its dense, dome-shaped habit and vibrant purple blooms that completely cover the plant in late Summer and Fall.
+The plant forms a naturally dense, rounded mound that looks intentional long before it ever flowers.
+When it does come into bloom, the transformation is dramatic—deep purple, daisy-like flowers with bright yellow centers that keep the color from feeling heavy or dull.
+It reads bold from a distance but still holds plenty of detail up close.

 Why We Like It (Our Trials)